loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 Setting|Default|Description
 -------|-------|-----------
-batchSize|1000|Max number of messages to put into single batch and send to Loki batchTimeoutMs|60000|Max time in milliseconds to wait before sending a batch to Loki processingThreads|1|Number of threads to use for log message processing and formatting verbose|false|If true, the appender will print its own debug logs to stderr
+batchSize|1000|Max number of events to put into single batch and send to Loki batchTimeoutMs|60000|Max time in milliseconds to wait before sending a batch to Loki sendQueueSize|50000|Max number of events to keep in the send queue.
+When the queue is full, incoming log events are dropped drainOnStop|true|Wait util all remaining events are sent before shutdown the appender verbose|false|If true, the appender will print its own debug logs to stderr

 ### HTTP settings